Wind Mobile CEO to step down; Orascom to gain control

 Wind, with a subscriber base that has grown by almost 50 percent over the last 12 months, just completed its strongest quarter ever, said Lacavera in an interview.

-Despite the growth of Wind and other newcomers, the Canadian market is still dominated by the big three players: Rogers Communications, BCE’s Bell Canada and Telus .
+Despite the growth of Wind and other newcomers, the Canadian market is still dominated by the big three players: Rogers Communications (RCIb.TO), BCE’s (BCE.TO) Bell Canada and Telus (T.TO).
 Each of them has more than 7 million wireless customers.